Steelers put Le'Veon Bell talks on hold for draft, free agency

 "He's not under contract [in that case], he doesn't have to show up," Colbert said.
 "He doesn't sign the deal, then we'll deal with it when it happens.
 There's nothing to react to."

 Part of the holdup is the precedent set in the running back market.
 The Steelers know Bell is worth big money, but paying him $14.5 million per year would nearly double the annual average salary of Atlanta's Devonta Freeman, who currently tops all backs at $8.25 million.
 Bell believes he shouldn't be punished for what the market dictates.
-He's part of a "Killer B's" trio, along with fellow offensive stars Ben Roethlisberger and Antonio Brown, whose contracts pay a combined $37 million annually.
+He's part of a "Killer B's" trio, along with fellow offensive stars Ben Roethlisberger and Antonio Brown, whose two contracts pay almost $40 million combined annually.

 "Both of those guys got what they deserved," said Bell earlier this month.
 "I feel I'm next in line."